pi-kei/blender-pulsing-particle-emission/README.md

 # Blender Addon: Pulsing Particle Emission

-Creates pulsing particle emitters based on selected particle system which could be useful for music visualization.
+Creates pulsing particle emission based on selected particle system which could be useful for music visualization.
 Blender does not have a way to turn on/off emission of the particles and this approach is kind of a workaround.

 [Demo Videos on YouTube](https://www.youtube.com/playlist?list=PLf8ExqLxOaiZnVnTQTR4uFbH6LwK73rZn)